dennis-m-e/data-engineering-iu-task-2/README.md

 - **Database security**: In order to make sure data can only be accessed by certain people, proper security and user accounts should be prepared.
 - **Automated deployment**: Docker compose is already a nice way to manage a multi-container application.
 However, in production a proper release strategy and the respective CI system is needed in order to bring code reliable and fast into the target environment.
 - **Container Orchestration**: For such a simulated use case, it is enough to have a small setup like this.
 However, in production the amount of data can be huge and varies heavily over time.
-Container orchestration would be a good choice to scale such an application in a robust way and even handle peaks properly by adding or removing additional container instances fast.
+Container orchestration (e.g. with Kubernetes) would be a good way to scale such an application in a robust way and even handle peaks properly by adding or removing additional container instances fast.

 ## Getting started